IagoFar/IagoFar/README.md

 ## Featured projects 🌟

 - **web**: My CV.
 Currently, in progress
-- **MTR-MP**: An [MTR](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway) add-on to make stations multiplatformed
-- **discord-missionbot**: A discord bot to remind my server of events
+- **ModHelper**: A Minecraft mod to make moderators and helpers work more easy.
+Private for now

 ## Technologies 🔧